lukekeyte/lukenet-docs/docs/index.md

-# LukeNet Documentation
+# LukeNet

-`LukeNet` is a Python software package that numerically solves time-dependent chemical reaction networks in astrophysical environments.
+`LukeNet` is a Python software package that numerically solves time-dependent chemical reaction networks for astrophysical environments.
 The code is optimized for modeling complex chemical evolution in settings such as the interstellar medium (ISM), molecular clouds, and protoplanetary disks.

 ## Installation